Maghnie/docs/aedifion.io/features.md

 ### Datapoint keys

-A [datapoint key](../glossary.md#datapointkey) is a datapoint naming schemes that groups alternate for all or some datapoints of a building under a common key.
-Alternate datapointkeys are required, e.g., to address needs of different datapoint naming schemes such as as [Brick](https://brickschema.org/) or [BUDO](https://github.com/RWTH-EBC/BUDO), logical uniqueness, or simply individual user preferences.
+A [datapoint key](../glossary.md#datapoint-key) is a datapoint naming scheme that groups alternate names for all or some datapoints of a building under a common key.
+Alternate datapoint keys are required, e.g., to address needs of different datapoint naming schemes such as [Brick](https://brickschema.org/) or [BUDO](https://github.com/RWTH-EBC/BUDO), logical uniqueness, or simply individual user preferences.

 _Learn more?
 Explore our_ [_tutorials on favorites, tagging, and renaming_](../developers/api-documentation/guides-and-tutorials/tagging.md)_._